 In 1935 breed enthusiasts tried to register the Bull and Terrier dog with the United Kingdom Kennel Club, under the name "Original Bull Terrier".
 The Kennel Club didn't like the name, and were wary of the dog fighting background.
 However they decided to allow recognition under the name "Staffordshire Bull Terrier".

-Examples of the Bull and Terrier dogs were taken to America in the late 1800s, before the breed was recognized and registered by the U.K. Kennel Club.
+Examples of the Bull and Terrier dogs were taken to the United States in the late 1800s, before the breed was recognized and registered by the U.K. Kennel Club.
 In America they were still used for dog fighting as well as all-purpose farm dogs and companions.

 They were imported to America under various names such as Pit Dogs, Pit Bull Terriers, American Bull Terriers or Yankee Terriers.
 In 1898 the United Kennel Club was formed, to provide guidelines for all the pit type dogs that had been used in dog fighting.
 The breed was registered under the name "American Pit Bull Terrier", and was the first breed recognized by the UKC.

-On the other hand, there were American breed enthusiasts who wanted to show their dogs, and didn't want any connection to the fighting background, so they applied to the American Kennel Club for recognition.
+On the other hand, there were American breed enthusiasts who wanted to show their dogs in the show ring, and didn't want any connection to the fighting background, so they applied to the American Kennel Club for recognition.
 The AKC recognized the breed under the name 'Staffordshire Terrier' in 1936.
 After some years, the AKC realized that there was some confusion with the english Staffordshire Bull Terrier, and amended the name to American Staffordshire Terrier.

-Since 1900 the American Staffordshire Terrier has evolved to become slightly taller and heavier then the english Staffordshire Bull Terrier, but both breeds have left their street fighting days behind them, becoming friendly and affectionate family dogs.
+Since 1900 the American Staffordshire Terrier has evolved to become slightly taller and heavier than the english Staffordshire Bull Terrier, but both breeds have left their street fighting days behind them, becoming a friendly and affectionate family member.